 Nitrogen, which has stable valence states ranging from -3, as in ammonia (NH₃) to +5, as in nitrate (NO3-), occurs in numerous oxidation states.
 Nitrogen is a constituent of amino acids, nucleic acids, amino sugars, and their polymers.
-A large, slowly cycled reservoir for nitrogen (3.8 x 10^15 metric tons) is nitrogen gas of the atmosphere (79%).
-Large but essentially unavailable reservoirs of nitrogen are present in igneous (1.4 * 10^16 metric tons) and sedimentary (4.0 * 10^15 metric tons) rock as bound, non exchangeable ammonia.
-Physiochemical and biological weathering releases ammonia from the reservoirs so slowly that it has little influence in early cycling.
+A large, slowly cycled reservoir for nitrogen (3.8 x 1015 metric tons) is the nitrogen gas of the atmosphere (79%).
+Large but essentially unavailable reservoirs of nitrogen are present in igneous (1.4 x 1016 metric tons) and sedimentary (4.0 x 1015 metric tons) rock as bound, non exchangeable ammonia.
+Physiochemical and biological weathering releases ammonia from the reservoirs so slowly that it has little influence on early cycling.

 The inorganic nitrogen ions such as ammonium, nitrite, and nitrate occur as salts that are highly water soluble and consequently are distributed in dilute aqueous solution throughout the ecosphere.
 They form small, actively cycled reservoirs.
-Living and dead organic matter also provide relatively small, actively cycled reservoirs of nitrogen.
+Living and dead organic matter also provides relatively small, actively cycled reservoirs of nitrogen.

 Plants, animals, and most microorganisms require combined forms of nitrogen for incorporation into cellular biomass, but the little ability to fix atmospheric nitrogen is restricted to a limited number of bacteria, archaea, and symbiotic associations.
 The biogeochemical cycling of the element nitrogen is highly dependent on the activities of microorganisms.